SpenceKonde/DxCore/megaavr/extras/Errata.md

 ### PLL on DB-series doesn't run from external crystal
 If the SOURCE bit in CLKCTRL.PLLCTRLA is set to 1, datasheet implies that it should be clocked from external clock or crystal.
 This does not work - instead, it does not appear to generate any output whatsoever.
 I doubt anyone here cares, but, I tripped over this almost immediately when I started playing with the crystal as clock on DB-series... (was trying to make sure that clock sources were "requested" so the bits would be set in CLKCTRL.MCLKSTATUS, because of those other errata).

+## Complicated Dx-series errata
+These are things which may or may not be admitted, but which are impossible to understand without additional commentarty.

 ### TCA restart resets counter direction (Errata *and* datasheet change)
 This erratum is going into every update to modern AVR errata (except the DD).
 It was not initially clear how that differed from the intended behavior...